Timothy Deasy: The Manchester Martyrs

 On 11 September 1867 Deasy and Kelly were travelling to another meeting in Manchester City when it became apparent the pair were being followed by the British authorities.
 They were eventually arrested and charged with loitering so that they could be held for a prolonged amount of time.
 Kelly and Deasy gave their names as "Mr. Wright" and "Mr. Williams" but they were eventually identified after a number of days, at which point they were charged with their involvement with the Fenian Rising.
 However, their delay tactics had brought them time and their arrest was known amongst the Irish community in Manchester.

 A plan to rescue them was made by Edward O'Meagher Condon with other Manchester Fenians.
 On 18 September 1867, while Kelly and Deasy were being driven through the city from the courthouse with four other prisoners, Fenians armed with revolvers attacked the prison van.
 During the scuffle, police sergeant Charles Brett, who was seated inside the van, was accidentally shot dead – the leaders of the 30-plus Fenian force called on him to open the door and he refused.
 He then looked through the keyhole just as one of the rescuers blew the lock off; the shot killed him.
 One of the women prisoners in the van then took the keys from his belt and passed them to the Fenians, who unlocked the van and rushed Deasy and Kelly away.

 A reward of £300 (£24,000 as of 2015) was offered, without result.

 Deasy and Kelly were sheltered by the network of revolutionaries in Manchester, reputedly including Frederick Engels and his Irish partner Lizzie Burns.
-Deasy managed to eventually board a ship which took him directly to New York City, while Kelly disguised himself as a Franciscan monk and travelled back to Galway to visit his mother, before himself taking a ship back to New York.
+Deasy managed to eventually board a ship which took him directly to New York City, while Kelly disguised himself as a Franciscan friar and travelled back to Galway to visit his mother, before himself taking a ship back to New York.

 The escape of the Fenian leaders and the death of a police officer caused outrage and mass embarrassment amongst the British authorities, and they turned to scapegoats for retribution.
 Dozens of Manchester Irish were arrested and thrown into jail.
 Three of the Fenian rescuers, William Philip Allen, Michael Larkin, and Michael O'Brien, were arrested after a massive manhunt and later executed after a swift trial followed by many appeals.
 Their execution was badly bungled and widely reported.
 Their cause was taken up worldwide and was one of the foundations of Irish revolutionary success of the early 20th century.
 The three are remembered as the Manchester Martyrs.